All Episodes

 Yeah.

-and which by the way, beginning in October of twenty nineteen by Ambassador Yovanovich, who I barely knew, and she thinks that I was after her, barely we barely mentioned her.
+The two Freedom of Information Act lawsuit requests against the State Department for documents tied to the alleged monitoring of the President's circle of friends, which, by the way, beginning in October of 2019 by Ambassador Yvonnevich, who I barely knew, and she thinks that I was after her, we barely mentioned her.

-And anyway, the department entities, apparently they're claiming, meaning judicial watch, they're alleged to have ordered State Department entities to conduct monitoring of all people like Donald Trump Jr., Laura Ingram, Sean Hannity, and others.
+And anyway, the department entities, apparently they're claiming, meaning Judicial Watch, they're alleged to have ordered State Department entities to conduct monitoring of people like Donald Trump Jr., Laura Ingram, Sean Hannity, and others.

 That couldn't happen in America, could it?

-Well, Sean, I've been subject to these sorts of things in my own life as a journalist.
+Well, Sean, I've been subject to these sorts of things in my own life as a journalist, and I know what it's like.

-Um, and I and I know what it's like the customs and border patrol were were detaining me at my own border for many years.
+The Customs and Border Patrol were detaining me at my own border for many years.

-But this is sort of this is what this guy says.
+But this is sort of what this guy says.

-He says, quote, Weissberger says we're going to dissolve the Senate, the House of Representatives, the judicial branch, and have Bernie Sanders and a cabinet of people make all the decisions for climate.
+He says, quote, Weisberger says, we're going to dissolve the Senate, the House of Representatives, the judicial branch, and have Bernie Sanders and the Kavanaugh people make all the decisions for climate.

 I'm serious, quote unquote, is what he says.

-So I think we're there's the the battle lines are drawn here, and there's a small uh group of people, maybe five, ten percent of the United States.
+So I think the battle lines are drawn here, and there's a small group of people, maybe 5, 10 percent of the United States, who knows, who believes in this stuff.

-I think many journalists, Sean, believe in this stuff in Washington, uh, New York, and Los Angeles.
+I think many journalists, Sean, believe in this stuff in Washington, New York, and Los Angeles.

 So I don't think these are isolated cases.